simoniz0r/Discord-AppImage/README.md

 To use an AppImage, just download it, `chmod a+x` the AppImage file, then run it!

-All dependencies for AppImages built here are downloaded from Debian's repos.
-This means that all AppImages here should work on any distro with package versions newer than those used in the AppImage build.
+The Discord Stable AppImage is built using [appimagebuild](https://github.com/simoniz0r/AppImages) using dependencies from Debian's repos.

 [Download AppImages from the releases page](https://github.com/simoniz0r/Discord-AppImage/releases)